patrickemacd/resume_help/README.md

 # Resume Optimizer - Web Interface

 I have built this AI workflow to help me apply for jobs in a more efficient manner.
-Although simple, it has helped me fine-tune my resume in respect to the job description that I am applying for.It utilizes a very simple flask app for input.
-Feel free to change the model, I am currently using gpt-4o-mini.
+I've been taking some courses on implementing LLMs within my code and thought this could be a cool way to help A) learn more B) help my job search.
+Although simple, it has helped me fine-tune my resume in respect to the job description that I am applying for.
+It utilizes a very simple flask app for input.
+Feel free to change the model and prompt.
+I am currently using gpt-4o-mini.

-*THE ATS SCORE IS A ESTIMATION OF THE ACTUAL SCORE*

 ## Quick Start